preames/public-notes/unintended-instructions.rst

 Post Alignment and Check
 ++++++++++++++++++++++++

 This is essentially the inverse of the pre-alignment sled idea.
-Rather than placing an alignment sled *before* a targeted instruction, we place it *after* the last containing intended instruction, and then follow the sled with an instruction specific check sequence.
+Rather than placing an alignment sled *before* a targeted instruction, we place it *after* the containing intended instruction, and then follow the sled with an instruction specific check sequence.

 Note that this requires the targeted unintended instruction to a) fallthrough (instead of transferring control), and b) have a side effect which can be deterministically detected.
 It also requires the disassembly and inspection of the misaligned stream for the same conditions.
 It would be problematic for a unintended instruction to be followed by an unintended branch before the alignment sled.